The Government of Canada and the Canada School of Public Service are committed to providing Web sites that respect the privacy of visitors.

 Further details about how your personal information is handled are described in the School's Personal Information Collection Statement.

-If you are a federal public servant, the School keeps information about each training activity that you attend in an electronic record, your "learner profile."
+If you are a federal public servant, the School keeps information about each training activity that you attend electronically in your "learner profile."
 The profile, a unique record assigned to you, will follow you throughout your public service career.
 It is destroyed, as are all of your employment records, five years after you leave the federal public service.

 If you are not a federal public servant, the School keeps information about you and your training experience for five years.